tamas6/fibonacci/README.md

 # Try.
 Calculate.
 It's easy.

-## If you've ever wondered what is the value of a specific number on the Fbonacci sequence
+## If you've ever wondered what is the value of a specific number on the Fibonacci sequence

 Clone the repo or just donwload the files, open